 A Power BI template is provided to simplify the process of connecting to and using the OData API.
-The template can be downloaded from the Gimmal Software Downloads site.
-If you need access to this site please contact Gimmal Support.
+The template can be downloaded at the bottom of this page.

 This template will automatically connect to primary data as well as the related tables.

 The user name and password to a Service Account in the Gimmal Records cloud service.

 Opening the Power BI template

 Once downloaded, open the template in Power BI Desktop.
 You will be prompted with the following window:

 Enter the OData URL that is needed, which must included the /odata path at the end of the URL (for example, https://records.gimmal.cloud/odata).
 After entering the URL, click Load.

 You should then be prompted with a new window to supply a set of credentials, like so: